About our governance structure

 - hold elections for open positions on the Board of Directors;

 - sanction changes to the Federation’s bylaws; and

 - discuss issues of importance to the humanities and social sciences community.

 Nominees to the Board of Directors should be affiliated with an association, university or college that is a member of the Federation.
-The 12-person Board of Directors is comprised of the President and 11 Directors.
+The 12-person Board of Directors is comprised of the Chair and 11 Directors.

 The President and Chief Executive Officer leads the Federation’s day-to-day operations and reports to the Board on a regular basis.